Skip to content

 Common problems Indian applicants face

-Apostille delays.
-India's MEA apostille takes 5 to 10 days; some agents take longer.
+Apostille delays: India's MEA apostille takes 5 to 10 days through official channels; some agents take longer.
 Start early.
+Do not wait until you have a VFS appointment to begin apostilling.

-Translation errors.
-German sworn translations are strict.
-Names on the marriage certificate must exactly match passports.
-Use a sworn translator (öffentlich bestellt und beeidigt) recognised by a German court.
+Translation errors: German sworn translations are strict.
+Names on the marriage certificate must exactly match passports across every document.
+Use only a sworn translator (öffentlich bestellt und beeidigt) recognised by a German court.
 In India, check the German embassy's list of approved translators; in Germany, search justiz-dolmetscher.de.

-Joint family applications.
-When spouse + children apply together, all documents must be consistent.
-One spelling error delays the whole family.
+Joint family applications: when spouse and children apply together, all documents must be internally consistent.
+One spelling error or mismatched date delays the whole family.

-Proof of adequate housing in Berlin/Munich.
-If you live in a shared flat or a studio, you cannot bring family.
+Proof of adequate housing in expensive cities: if you live in a shared flat or a studio, you cannot bring family.
 Upgrade to a 2-bedroom before applying.

-Income proof pitfalls.
-Fresh arrivals with only 1 or 2 payslips sometimes get rejected.
-Wait until you have 3 months of payslips.
+Income proof pitfalls: fresh arrivals with only 1 or 2 payslips sometimes get rejected.
+Wait until you have at least 3 consecutive months of payslips.

 After arrival: what your family needs to do

-• Anmeldung within 14 days (or as slot availability permits)
+• Anmeldung within 14 days (or as slot availability permits in your city)

 A practical tip

 Apply for family reunion as soon as your own residence permit card is in hand.
-Do not wait for "everything to settle".
-The A1 exam, apostille, translations, and VFS slot booking together take 6 to 10 weeks.
+Do not wait for "everything to settle."
+The apostille, sworn translations, and VFS slot booking together take 6 to 10 weeks even before processing begins.
 Starting early means your family joins you in month 3 to 4 instead of month 7 to 9.

 Frequently asked

-Does my spouse need German A1 before moving to Germany?
+Does my spouse need A1 German to join me in Germany?

 Found something wrong or missing?